RahulSChand/llama2.c-for-dummies/README.md

 1. Transformer architecture: 3 components
 	1. Embedding (1 matmul)
-	2. Layers: matmul with Q, K , V, O and feed foward weights: W1, W2 & W3.
+	2. Layers: matmul with Q, K , V, O and feed forward weights: W1, W2 & W3.
 (7 matmul)
 	3. Classifier: In our case the classifier is just matmul of `(vocab,768) x (768,1)` .
 Basically giving us what is the probability of each next token.
 (1 matmul)

 <img src="./imgs/arch.png" width="400" height="400">